misterrodger/Lean-DSA/README.md

 # Lean-DSA

-Lean JS data structures and algorithms
+A collection of standard data structures and algorithms in lean Javascript